 Experts See A Real Estate ‘Frenzy’ Once COVID-19 Regulations Lift

-This pre-pandemic market strength gives many experts hope that losses from the coronavirus are just temporary.
+This pre-pandemic market strength gives many experts hope that the housing crisis due to coronavirus effects are just temporary.

 “The U.S. housing market was a strong seller’s market before the COVID-19 pandemic outbreak, and it is expected to remain a seller’s market,” says Daniela Andreevska, an economist at Mashvisor.